Skip to content

 Output

-SAM/BAM file
+SAM file

 SAM (Sequence Alignment/Map) is a text-based format for storing biological sequences aligned to a reference sequence.
 It is widely used in bioinformatics for storing large-scale sequencing data, such as that from next-generation sequencing technologies.